Scout's Honor... by Way of Blood

 Scout's Honor... by Way of Blood is the debut solo studio album by American rapper Rampage.
 It was released on July 29, 1997, through Flipmode/Elektra Records.
 Production was mainly handled by DJ Scratch and Rashad Smith.
 It features guest appearances from Busta Rhymes, Spliff Star and Billy Lawrence among others.
 The album was a modest success, peaking at #65 on the Billboard 200 and #15 on the Top R&B/Hip-Hop Albums, and featuring two hit singles "Take It to the Streets" and "We Getz Down", which made it to #5 and #19 on the Hot Rap Singles.

 Track listing

+Credits adapted from the album's liner notes.